cityofaustin/form-service-api/README.md

 #### E-Mail

-The e-mail templates are found in the `templates/email/officeofpoliceoversight` directory.
-This having in mind future growth for other departments.
+The e-mail templates are found in the `src/templates` directory.

 Inside that directory, there are also three sub-directories: `common`, `complaint` and `thanks`, one for each of the current OPO forms.
 You should be able to create as many other directories as you need, depending on the number of templates you need to generate.